Miguel de Molinos

-Miguel de Molinos (baptised 29 June 1628 – 29 December 1696) was a Spanish mystic, the chief representative of the religious revival known as Quietism.
+Miguel de Molinos (baptised 29 June 1628 – 29 December 1696) was a Spanish Catholic mystic and the chief representative of the Church-condemned religious movement known as Quietism.

 Biography

 He was born in 1628 near Muniesa (Teruel), in Aragon, a village around 60 mi south of Zaragoza.
 His birthdate is unknown, but church records indicate he was baptised on 29 June 1628.
 He moved to Valencia in his youth and undertook religious education with the Jesuits there at the College of St Paul.
 He was ordained in 1652, and seemingly took his doctorate shortly thereafter at Coimbra.
 He held a benefice in the church of Santo Tomas and was confessor to a community of nuns.

 On 4 June 1662, Molinos was admitted to the local chapter of the School of Christ, a religious brotherhood that would play an important role in his later life in Rome.
 He seems in these early years in Valencia to have held a number of secondary roles in the chapter's leadership, at least one of which earned him a place on the chapter's governing body.

 In July 1663, Molinos was chosen to travel to Rome as procurator of the cause of the beatification of the Venerable Francisco Jerónimo Simón (d.
 1612), a secular cleric and beneficer of the parish of St Andrews in Valencia.
 He left Spain in late 1663; he would not return.